 Following Mass, participants in the parade move to Jackson Squarel to show off their Easter bonnets and outfits before returning to Antoine’s.
 Awards are given out for the best Easter bonnets, Easter baskets and overall Easter attire.

-Antoine's has been operated by the same family, without interruption for more than 175 years.
+Antoine's has been operated by the same family, without interruption for 182 years.
 Antoine's cuisine is original New Orleans with French and Creole backgrounds.
-One of the richest wine cellars in America is...
+One of the richest wine cellars in America is found...